rgavira123/space-tutorial/README.md

 - **`src/`** — React **frontend** displaying news articles and ads.
   Main file: `src/App.tsx`

+In addition, you can find the solution to the laboratory in the **solution branch**.

 ## 3. Configuring SPACE and Basic Feature Toggling

 In this section, you’ll connect the app to a SPACE instance and enable basic pricing-driven self-adaptation.